3box/keramik/keramik/src/simulation.md

 namespace is set to the same network applied when [the network was setup](./setup_network.md).
 Additionally, you can define the scenario you want to run, the number of users to run for each node, and the number of minutes it will run.

-Before running the simulation make sure the `network` is ready.
+Before running the simulation make sure the `network` is ready and has [monitoring](./monitoring.md) enabled.

 ```
 kubectl describe network <unique-name>-small